 总而言之，控制进入我们脑海的事物。经常阅读圣经。致力于做它所说的。 做对的事情。上帝可以并且会帮助我们的。让祂通过圣经更新我们的思想, 改变我们。

 Christ told the story of building a house to symbolize building our life, character, or soul.
-Matthew 7:24-27 and Luke 14:25-33.
-Irrespective of wealth, intelligence, or faith in God, the house built would face unavoidable storms.
+(Matthew 7:24-27, Luke 14:25-33).
+Irrespective of wealth, intelligence, or faith in God, the house built will face unavoidable storms.
 The outcome, stand or fall, depends on the choice we make for its foundation.

 Christ described two types of foundations.
 A strong and solid one depends on listening to and following Him.
-A weak foundation is one listening to His teachings but not following Him.
-Note that the person is not good or bad, but wise or foolish.
+A weak foundation is one listening to His teachings without following Him.
+Note that the dichotomy here is not good versus bad, but wisdom versus folly.

-Make our decision wisely, soberly, and not emotionally.
-Luke 14:25-33.
-Having said that, similar to getting married or having kids, be comfortable that we couldn’t be absolutely certain with our choices.
+Make decisions wisely, soberly, and not emotionally (Luke 14:25-33).
+Having said that, similar to getting married or having kids, we must be comfortable that we can never be absolutely certain with our choices.

 Count the cost of following Him.
-It could imply laying down our ego, control, reputation, or certain habits, preferences, relationships, attitudes, or behaviors.
+It can require laying down our ego, control, reputation, or certain habits, preferences, relationships, attitudes, or behaviors.

 Count the cost of not following Him.
-It could imply a life enslaved by ego, money, image, reputation, or power; living a life of fear and greed; or dying in despair, after living a meaningless life.
+It can result in a life enslaved by ego, money, image, reputation, or power; living a life of fear and greed; or dying in despair, after living a meaningless life.

 Typically, we don’t choose to be evil or intentionally plan the wrong path.
 We don’t get married planning to divorce.
-We don’t go to the office intending to meet someone to have an affair.
+We don’t go to the office intending to meet someone with whom to have an affair.
 We don’t have children planning to wreck them.
-We don’t live our life planning to be greedy, selfish, or a racist.
-But these things could happen, such as if we make choices entirely based on how we feel.
+We don’t live our life planning to be greedy, selfish, or racist.
+But these things can happen when we make choices entirely based on how we feel.

 Do we follow ourselves or God?

 Learn from Christ and follow Him.
-We may not be good disciples, like the original ones, at least initially.
+We may not be as good as the original disciples, at least initially.
 Just try to understand and follow Him.
 Choose wisely.
 Our life depends on what we choose as our foundation.